-As an Academic Dean, I support students who live in the East House and seniors in Brown residence hall.
+As an Academic Dean, I support students who live in the East House.
 I serve as the director of the Academic Advising Center (advising.duke.edu).
-The AAC is a student's primary academic home in Trinity College until they declare a major and join a department.
+The AAC is a student's primary academic home in Trinity College until they declare a major and joint a department.
 I am the academic liaison for dance, psychology, philosophy, the Child Policy Research certificate, and the Marxism and Society certificate.
-I am also a Senior Lecturing Fellow in the Program in Education here at Duke.
+I am also a Research Professor in the Department of Psychology & Neuroscience where I served as the Director of Undergraduate Studies for seven years.
 My other main responsibilities include serving as a clinical supervisor for graduate students in the PhD program in clinical psychology.

 I grew up in Port Chester NY and graduated from Brown University in 1980.
 I moved to Durham in 1983 to pursue a PhD in clinical psychology at Duke.
 After finishing my doctorate I joined the faculty at UNC-Greensboro for 12 years and returned to Duke in 1999.
 I served as Director of Undergraduate Studies in the Department of Psychology and Neuroscience for 7 years before joining the Dean’s office several years ago.
 As a faculty member, my research focused on school violence prevention and a variety of issues related to ADHD.
 My older daughter graduated from Duke in 2010 so I have been fortunate to experience Duke from the perspective of a graduate student, a faculty member, a dean, and a parent.